shihabhasan0161/shihabhasan0161/README.md

 <h3 align="left"> 💻About Me</h3>

 <p align="left">
 With hands-on internship experience and as a Computer Science student, I’m dedicated to developing software solutions that bridge technology with real-world needs.
 My expertise spans backend, frontend, and full-stack development, enabling me to contribute to projects ranging from early-stage prototypes to production-ready systems.
-I focus on writing clean, maintainable code and building user-centric, scalable solutions while thriving in environments that prioritize innovation and continuous learning.
+I focus on writing clean, reusable code and building user-centric, scalable solutions while thriving in environments that prioritize innovation and continuous learning.
 </p>

 ---